StaxWP/buddybuilder/readme.txt

 **Pro Template Kits**
 Beautifully designed Templates have a stunning community with a click of a button

+**BuddyPress Live notifications Elementor widget** Show anywhere, in your menu or in content, a notifications icon that automatically gets updated and shows latest notifications from your community.

+**BuddyPress Live Messages Elementor widget**
+Show anywhere, in your menu or in content, a messages icon that automatically gets updated and shows latest messages.

 **Customize Activity Page**
 Build and style the activity/news feed.
 Total control over structure and design